 This can be a very difficult topic to discuss as some people may feel it is wrong or somehow abusive to rely on a child or youth in the home for personal caregiving.
 However, it is important to note-caregiving as a child or youth is not inherently bad.
 But, when there is no communication, support, or guidance around caregiving and the needs of the caregiver, it can result in negative outcomes for all involved.
-Using data from the ALS family study, as well as other research on young caregivers, this chapter was created to provide details about the level of care provided by children and youths, allay fears from parents and youths, and provide suggestions to support youths from their family members and friends.
+Using data from a broad range of young caregiver research projects across disorders this chapter was created to provide details about the care provided by children and youths, provide guidance for parents and youths, and offer suggestions to support young carers.